twpayne/chezmoi/docs/REFERENCE.md

-If a directory called `.chezmoitemplates` exists, then all files in this directory are parsed as templates are available as templates with a name equal to the base name of the file.
-If more than one file has the same basename then the last one wins.
+If a directory called `.chezmoitemplates` exists, then all files in this directory are parsed as templates are available as templates with a name equal to the relative path of the file.

 #### `.chezmoitemplates` examples